pywbem/pywbem/docs/mockwbemserver.rst

 The Python operation methods may call the corresponding superclass method to complete the CIM repository modification, or may implement the code to complete the modification.
-In any case, once a Python operation method returns, the mock repository needs to reflect any changes on CIM objects the WBEM operation is normally expected to perform.
+In any case, once a Python operation method returns, the CIM repository needs to reflect any changes on CIM objects the WBEM operation is normally expected to perform.

 The Python operation methods have access to: